tiptonspiderj/Passman/README.md

 Java, and Intellij.
 It was built as a part of my own interests in having a safe program where I was the author.
 I don't really trust large companies to store my personal information.
 Thus, I made a solution for myself.
-This app combines a password manager with a password generatory.
+This app combines a password manager with a password generator.
 This app will keep your online profile secure.
 The application uses AES encryption to secure your information.
 I left the choice up to the user when to encrypt / decrypt info and where to load and save the information on your computer.